Gry's Virtual Keyboard Museum

 Moog Voyager "Electric Blue" (2006)

 Now, this is what I call a nice piece!
 Just as I thought I had all the keyboard gear I wanted, a friend of mine bought one of these.
 Of course I had to take it for a test drive, and I was in love.
-Luckily I found this one for sale in San Francisco, and it was reasonable priced.
+Luckily I found this one for sale at a pawn shop in San Francisco, and it was reasonable priced.
 It just had to come home to Norway with me.

 It is just as nicet as it looks, and it has great sex appeal!